Strategy11/formidable-forms/readme.txt

 * BMI Calculator
 * User Age Calculator
 * Online Quote Calculator
-* Recipe Reviews Form
+* Recipe Reviews

-= I'd like access to all advanced form, view, and reporting features.
+= I'd like access to all advanced features.
 How can I get them? = To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced forms, Formidable Views, graphs and stats, priority support, and Formidable Add-ons!

 == Changelog ==